Javascript is not enabled.

 An undercooked turkey can be contaminated with a number of bacteria, viruses, germs and other toxins that can make people sick.

 “The only real guarantee is having a turkey that is free of bacteria after it’s cooked to the appropriate temperature, and for poultry that’s 165°F in your deeper cut of meats.
 And not just on the surface but inside as well,” Gleason explains.
-That means inserting a meat thermometer into the thickest portion of the breast, thigh and wing joint and making sure the meat has reached 165°F.
+That means inserting a meat thermometer into the thickest portions of the breast, thigh and wing joint and making sure the meat reached 165°F.

-Although some people like to cook their stuffing inside the bird, preparing it separately in a casserole dish is recommended for food safety.
+• Cook stuffing separately when possible: Although some people like to cook their stuffing inside the bird, preparing it separately in a casserole dish is recommended for food safety.

-If you do put the stuffing in the turkey, mix the wet and dry ingredients separately and then combine them right before you put the bird in the oven.
-The turkey should be stuffed loosely, about ¾ cup per pound of turkey.
-(Any extra stuffing should be baked in a greased casserole dish.)
-Once you take the turkey out of the oven, make sure your stuffing has reached 165°F before you eat it.
+• Once you take the turkey out of the oven, make sure your stuffing has reached 165°F before you eat it.
 Waiting 20 minutes after taking the turkey out of the oven will allow it to cook a little more.

-The best part of Thanksgiving can be the nap that follows dinner or the games in the backyard, but first put your turkey into the refrigerator.
-Even after it is cooked, meat shouldn’t be left in the danger zone of 40 to 140°F for more than two hours.
-Also, reheating meat to 165°F after leaving it out for more than two hours does not guarantee it is safe.
+• Refrigerate quickly: Even after it is cooked, meat shouldn’t be left in the danger zone of 40 to 140°F for more than two hours.
+Reheating leftovers to 165°F after it's been left out for more than two hours does not guarantee it is safe.

 “Some bacteria actually can form spores, which sort of protects them.
 And even in the scenario of reheating, there still is a risk involved,” Gleason warns.
+When it’s time to reheat your leftovers that were refrigerated within two hours, make sure they reach at least 165°F before serving them.

-6. You improperly stored your leftovers
+6. Properly store your leftovers

 Tips to Avoid Cooking Fires